M11 shut near Stansted Airport due to lorry fires

 The M11 southbound has been closed due to two lorry fires which has caused an oil spillage.

+A car transporter was on fire on the carriageway and an HGV left the carriageway and is on fire on an embankment next to the road.

-The road is closed between junction 10 Duxford and junction eight near Stansted Airport.
+It is closed between junction 10 Duxford and junction eight near Stansted Airport.

 Essex County Fire and Rescue were called at 04:42 BST and remain at the scene and dealing with the blaze.